ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 GMSTs improved over the complete set of puzzles issued between January 1, 2018 and January 16, 2024 (**Figure 1**), with fairly dramatic improvement seen early on for some puzzle days and graded improvement continuing for each puzzle day until the end of the sample period (top panel).
 The 2-year interval density plots of raw solve time distributions (bottom panels) show that performance on individual puzzle days became more consistent over time (higher peaks with narrower distributions).
 Because I did not have access to the raw solver data from which the GMSTs were drawn, however, it's not possible to disentangle improvement for individual "early adopters" of Matt's tracking software versus stronger solvers joining the solver pool over time.
 Note also that GMS performance is tracked in my analyses by puzzle issue date, as I did not have access to GMS puzzle completion dates.
 It's reasonably safe to assume, however, that the GMS (a different individual solver for most puzzles, presumably) solved in approximately the sequence of puzzle issue.
 IS2 performance, however, is tracked by puzzle completion data since I *was* able to obtain completion timestamps for their solves with Matt's assistance.

 **Figure 1.
-GMS Solve Time 10-Puzzle Moving Averages and Distributions by Puzzle Day**
+GMS Solve Time Overview by Puzzle Day: 10-Puzzle Moving Averages and Distributions of Raw Values**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/54511636-4a39-49f0-914a-a58e793dc647)